-Construction and reconstruction works are expected to have low to moderate environmental and social impacts, thus development of ESMP or ESMP Checklists and Control List of Materials (ANNEX and IX) will be developed.
-Cultural heritage related risks will be addressed through the development of Cultural Heritage Management Plan (CHMP) and, where applicable, with integrated conditions obtained in opinions and permits of competent authorities for interventions into physical cultural heritage.
+Construction and reconstruction works are expected to have low to moderate environmental and social impacts, thus ESMP or ESMP Checklists and Control List of Materials (ANNEX and IX) are E&S instruments likely to address identified risks.
+Upon suggestion from the PIU, the WB confirms the required E&S instrument based on the screening report and assessed risk classification (depending on the location, sub-project characteristics, E&S system capacity and other relevant factors).
+Identified cultural heritage related risks will be addressed through the development of Cultural Heritage Management Plan (CHMP) and, where applicable, with integrated conditions obtained in opinions and permits of competent authorities for interventions into physical cultural heritage.
 CHMP can be developed as a stand-alone document or integrated/annex to ESMP or ESMP Checklist.

-ESMP and CHMP must be prepared prior to bidding procedures and reviewed by PIU ESSs and shall be subject to review and approval of the WB.
+ESMP, ESMP Checklist and CHMP must be prepared prior to bidding procedures and reviewed by PIU E&S Specialists and shall be subject to review and approval of the WB.

-When confident that the document meets WB quality and content requirements PIU E&S Specialists submits the draft documents for the review by the World Bank.
 After the approval is obtained, the documents shall be publicly disclosed and consulted.
 The finalized E&S Instrument will reflect relevant comments obtained in the public consultations and include minutes of public consultations.
-ESMP or ESMP Checklists will constitute an integral part of bidding and contracting documentation.
-When satisfied with the quality of ESMP or ESMP Checklists, the Bank may decide to perform only post review of these documents.
+When satisfied with the quality of the ESMP or ESMP Checklists and CHMP (if applicable), the Bank's E&S specialists may decide, at any point during implementation (if confident E&S PIU performance is satisfactory), to perform only ex-post review of these documents.
 PIU E&S Specialists will be responsible for publishing the documents to the public and introducing the public in the whole process of subproject realization (for moderate risk subprojects).